Monad (functional programming): Overview

 More exactly, a monad can be used where unrestricted access to a value is inappropriate for reasons specific to the scenario.
 In the case of the Maybe monad, it is because the value may not exist.
-In the case of the IO monad, it is because the value may not be known yet, such as when the monad represents user input that will only be provided after a prompt is displayed.
-In all cases the scenarios in which access makes sense are captured by the bind operation defined for the monad; for the Maybe monad a value is bound only if it exists, and for the IO monad a value is bound only after the previous operations in the sequence have been performed.
+In the case of the input/output (IO) monad, it is because the value may not be known yet, such as when the monad represents user input that will only be provided after a prompt is displayed.
+In all cases the scenarios in which access makes sense are captured by the bind operation defined for the monad; for the Maybe monad a value is bound only if it exists, and for the IO monad a value is bound only after the prior operations in the sequence are performed.

 A monad can be created by defining a type constructor M and two operations: